Anudeep3333/Calculator/README.md

 # User Management System.
-Designed a Calculator webapp using JAVA and Swing AWT.
+Designed a User management system webapp using JAVA,SQL and Swing AWT.